 To contribute to the scholastic strength of the University and its current students.

-To assist in the financial support of the University and provide leadership in promotion of the needs of the institution.

 To assist students and alumni in career planning, placement, and achievement.

 To encourage and support a strong and vital relationship between the University, alumni, students, parents, faculty, and staff.